 When you work in sales, you live on an “eat what you kill” basis.
 This is the closest thing to a rite of passage that many men will ever go through.

 [Without a rite of passage, you need to know what traits make you a man.
-Read about the 9 traits of masculine every boy must develop here—>9 traits of masculinity]
+Read about the nine traits of masculine every boy must develop here—>9 traits of masculinity]

 Every other suggestion up until this point has been, more or less, a game.

-Some of the games have been serious, but you always have the option to not play.
+Some games have been serious, but you always have the option not to play.
 This is not the case for work.

 While you can choose the type of work that you engage in, you do not get to choose whether you earn a living or not.
 We take this necessary condition and turn it into a proving ground to develop masculinity.